denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ### Chapter 5: Recursive Encounters with Oneself

-This chapter begins with a close reading of Beckett's Krapp's Last Tape, positing magnetic storage media as the "media being" of the play's title character.
+This chapter begins with a close reading of Beckett's *Krapp's Last Tape*, positing magnetic storage media as the "media being" of the play's title character.
 Krapp helps to unfold the problematic of documents: not as passive completed texts, but as vectors that mutate and move through time and space.